 We train and test two different RF models, with redshift and stellar mass as the target variables and the following as input features:

-\begin{itemize} \item $griz$ luptitudes \item $griz$ luptitude errors \item $g-r$, $r-i$ and $i-z$ lupticolours, and their associated errors \end{itemize}
+\begin{itemize} \item $griz$ luptitudes \item $griz$ luptitude errors \item $g-r$, $r-i$, and $i-z$ lupticolours, and their associated errors \end{itemize}

-We build the first model using the DF dataset and refer to it as DES-DF from here onwards.
-The high precision photometry of DF galaxies combined with the accurate redshifts and stellar masses allows us to establish the baseline performance.
-We build the second model to produce valid posterior PDFs of galaxies in our target dataset (the DES Y3 GOLD) by training on the WF dataset.
+We build the first model using the DF data set and refer to it as DES-DF from here onwards.
+The high-precision photometry of DF galaxies combined with the accurate redshifts and stellar masses allows us to establish the baseline performance.
+We build the second model to produce valid posterior PDFs of galaxies in our target data set (the DES Y3 GOLD) by training on the WF data set.
 We refer to this model as DES-WF.

 To train and test our RF models, we use the implementation of the algorithm in the \texttt{Python} ML package \texttt{scikit-learn}.
 In particular, we use the \texttt{RandomForestRegressor} module from the package, which allows us to do regression.
 Before training, we do not perform feature scaling as the RF algorithm is invariant under monotonic transformations.
 Furthermore, we do not scale the target features because redshift and stellar mass (in the logarithmic form) have similar ranges.
-Besides, \texttt{scikit-learn} automatically normalises the variances of individual target variables so that they contribute equally to the loss function.
+Besides, \texttt{scikit-learn} automatically normalizes the variances of individual target variables so that they contribute equally to the loss function.